AndreJackBia/AndreJackBia.github.io/index.md

   <dt>E-mail</dt>
   <dd>biaggi.jack@gmail.com</dd>
 </dl>

 ## About me

-I'm a twenty-four years old computer scientist interested in software engineering and cutting-edge technologies.
+I'm a young computer scientist interested in software engineering and cutting-edge technologies.
 I'm also interested in sci-fi movies and TV series, from which I take inspiration for the future.
 I strongly believe that technology makes the world a better place to live, so I make the main core of my life out of it.